Update Compression for Deep Neural Networks on the Edge

-We compare the proposed update compression algorithms to two techniques used in Federated Learning, \ie, Random Mask (RM)~\cite{konevcny2016federated} and Low Rank Update (LRU)~\cite{konevcny2016federated}, as well as a compression method Filter Pruning (FP)~\cite{li2017pruning}.
+We compared the proposed update compression algorithms to two techniques used in Federated Learning, Random Mask (RM)~\cite{konevcny2016federated} and Low-Rank Update (LRU)~\cite{konevcny2016federated}, as well as a compression method Filter Pruning (FP)~\cite{li2017pruning}.

 \paragraph{RM} For the RM method we generate a random binary mask for the entire model parameters.
 The proportion of parameters that are selected by the mask is controlled by a hyper-parameter $P$.
 We then refine the model on $D_2$ by updating only the selected parameters while keeping the unselected ones frozen.
 The update package size is counted as the number of selected parameters.
 We ignore the size of the mask as it can be represented by a random seed.